jimmyhollywood2/python-epam/documentation/Software Requirements Specification.md

 ## Purpose

-The puspose of this document is to represent the Office Manager Web Application.
-This document explains the system's software requirements of the project.
-The purpose of the application is to simplify the process of managing departments and employees.
+The puspose of this document is to present the Office Manager Web Application.
+The application is designed to simplify the process of managing departments and employees.

 ## Product Scope

-This application will use a database of a company which includes tables of departments and employees of these.
-The application will allow to perform basic operation for management the employees.
+This application will work with a company database constisting of two tables: departments and employees.
+The application will allow to perform basic operations with abovementioned the database.

 # Overall Description